-Cape, so, on the Railay Peninsula, at Krabiwhere we stayed for one night.
-If tourist is it, I love this place.
+Cape, so, on the Railay Peninsula, at Krabiwhere we spent a night.
+As touristy as it is, I love this place.
 It's beautiful, stunning!

 Now that I'm home, I sigh with ease and nostalgia as I browse through my photos.
 How I would like to be there, now ...

-So, yes, we decided to play it vacancières, and not at all adventurous.
+So, yes, we decided to go on holiday, and not to be adventurous at all.
 In fact, we decided to be princesses!